 Here are some of the questions people have asked in their e-mails to Jeanette.

-Q: Can you send cookies to a serviceman in other areas?
+Q: Are you able to send cookies to troops in other areas?

 Q: Do you accept donations for postage?

 A: Donations for postage are gratefully received–except from deployed soldiers; they are doing enough for all of us.
-Each Flat Rate #1 box costs $16.75.
+Each Flat Rate #1 box costs $17.40.
 Treat The Troops sends hundreds of boxes each month, and the cost of baking the cookies is donated by the “crumbs.”
 Contributions are tax-deductible.
 We have 501(c) (3) status.
-See Home page for address.
+See Donate page for donation options.

 Q: Could you please send me names and addresses of soldiers?